Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 ## 09-06-2021

-- ⏲️ warp affine transformation before making the grid
+- ❎ warp affine transformation before making the grid
   - ✔️ add transformation matrix to the cache informations
-  - ⏲️ apply the transformation
+  - ✔️ apply the transformation
-- ⏲️ Main script
+- ✔️ Main script
   - ✔️ resnet trainable
   - ✔️ progressbar training
-  - ⏲️ validation
+  - ✔️ validation
-  - ⏲️ save results
+  - ✔️ save results

 ## TODO

-- auto backup of the parameters thanks to the attr_ prefix
-- main script using the objects
 - get the position of the image/patch